eoppe1022/ombudsman/README.md

 # ombudsman
 A Package to Translate Text to Canes Ombudsman-speak

+Canes Ombudsman ([@CanesOmbudsman](https://twitter.com/CanesOmbudsman) on Twitter), if you aren't familiar, is a Twitter celebrity.
+This package is an attempt to allow us average-Joes the opportunity to communicate with him on his level.

 ## Installation
 You can install `ombudsman` from github with:
 ````